nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 To be discoverable, paths to these shared libraries need to either be absolute, relative to your working directory, installed in the `lib/gxf_extensions` folder of the holoscan package, or listed under the `HOLOSCAN_LIB_PATH` or `LD_LIBRARY_PATH` environment variables.
 :::

+Please see other examples in the [system tests](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/tests/system/loading_gxf_extension.cpp) in the Holoscan SDK repository.

 (configuring-app-operators)=

 ### Configuring operators